batden/meetse/README.md

 # meetse

-Please use this script to uninstall enlightenment 25 and related apps.
+Please use this script to uninstall enlightenment and related applications.

 See also [esteem.sh](https://github.com/batden/esteem) (installation script)